YCChenVictor/blog-frontend/_posts/CS/backend_language_framework/rails/Notes/2021-06-09-Active-Record.md

 ## How

-A table in a database maps a class in programming language.
-An object instance in programming language maps a single row of table and the column data in each single row serves as an attribute of the instance.
+I am going to explore the following topics:

+1. CRUD
+2. Validation
+3. Callbacks

 ### CRUD

-Basic CRUD can be refered to [**Active Record - Ruby on Rails**](https://guides.rubyonrails.org/active_record_basics.html)
+The quickest way to understand it is duplication.
+Let's take a look at the gem,

 ### Validation
 For data to be consistent in a model, we should validate it **before** inserting into a database.
-The methods for validation in [**Active Record Validation - Ruby on Rails**](https://guides.rubyonrails.org/active_record_validations.html)
+The methods for validation in [Active Record Validation - Ruby on Rails](https://guides.rubyonrails.org/active_record_validations.html)

 ### Callbacks
 Callback is the function that are going to be call after a function executed.